pgxcentre/genetest/docs/installation.rst

     The text ``(gentest_venv)`` will be added at the beginning of the terminal *prompt*.

-We recommend to upgrade or install some dependencies first.
+We recommend upgrading or installing some dependencies first.

 .. code-block:: bash